 I grow 600 blueberry plants, but they are over 20 years old now and I purchased them way back from Towerview Nursery in Michigan.
 Blueberry plants are something you want to research more in depth for your particular micro-climate.

 Good Companies for Vegetable Seeds

 Sometimes the seed companies have crop failures or low inventory of certain seeds.
 I have missed out on some of my preferred varieties in previous years so I always order early now.

 I order all my seeds the first of January and find I still have to scout the internet for a few of the hard-to-find varieties.

 For vegetables & herbs beyond just tomatoes, I have found the following companies to have reliable germination rates, good seed selections and be responsible in their seed conservation:

 - Taste of heirloom tomatoes based on color

 Remember that planning for your end use is key

 I consider it the ultimate “hygge” for January.
 Don’t know what hygge is?
-Check out this post for a starter on a hygge winter.
+Here is a fun summary article on starting a cozy hygge Winter.

 The greatest thing about winter paper gardening is the vision of how great the tomato garden is going to be “this year”.
 Hope does spring eternal.
 Happy Planning!